 A detailed list of all species of owl found in China, Taiwan, Japan, and Vietnam can be found in the Strigidae in China, Strigidae in Japan, and Strigidae in Vietam; and Tytonidae in China, Tytonidae in Japan, and Tytonidae in Vietnam.

 For an interesting article on several of the actual owl species that appear in Harry Potter, see Owls and Harry Potter.
-Also check out Arabella Figg's Hogwarts Express page on owl species and Owl Species Found in the Harry Potter Series.

 The Japanese and Taiwanese translations are close to ideal as far as fidelity and consistency are concerned.
 The two translators generally use the correct official names where called for by the original.